 Harvard Business School professor, Tom Eisenmann who has been teaching entrepreneurship for more than a decade has uncovered patterns of startup failure that every Founder must know so that they can avoid making the same mistakes.

-A startup is not something that you can take forward on your own.
+Changing startup models is not something that you can take forward on your own.
 You need an excellent team, great investors, and various other factors to achieve great heights.
 A good idea that never gets traction due to poor founder fit, weak team, and poor investor fit.

 Entrepreneurs love to build.
 They are told to launch early and often.
-False start refers to when you avoid studying the market, customer needs, and good minimum viable product tests and start building quickly.
+False start refers to take a false step that's why some startup fails when you avoid studying the market, customer needs, and good minimum viable product tests and start building quickly.
 You have good founders/ team/ investors, but when they start building too quickly, they waste their capital on a bad product.
 You get going too fast and you waste a pivot, so you have less capital available and you can try fewer things.

 The false positive is when you receive signals that appear to be positively pointing towards growth, but upon careful analysis are actually false positives.
 Your start is great with early adopters and then it turns out that mainstream demand doesn't share the same needs.

 You need a team to run your business smoothly.
 So, you're hiring legions of employees that you have to train, you have to layer in middle managers, you have to create processes, and so forth, and you're going as fast as you can.
 But, moving fast is not the correct move.
-The right way is to slow down and fix things, but you have a lot of pressure to keep going and that's where the speed trap comes.
+The right way is to slow down and fix things with proper business strategies to move forward, but you have a lot of pressure to keep going and that's where the speed trap comes.

 *Note: The content published above was made in collaboration with our members.